Andrew M. Maynard: Career

 Maynard had a 10-year career in local and regional government prior to his election to the state senate.
 He had served as the warden of Stonington Borough since 1999, leading the borough as its chief elected official; he was also involved in the Southeastern Connecticut Council of Governments, serving as vice chairman and leading its Legislative Committee.

 Maynard ran for the state senate in 2004, losing by ten points to six-term incumbent Republican State Senator Cathy Cook.
 Cook retired from the state senate in 2006 to run for State Comptroller which she lost to Democrat Nancy Wyman.

 Maynard was educated at St. Bernard High School in Uncasville, Connecticut and earned his bachelor's degree from Connecticut College in New London.

 Senate

-Maynard narrowly won election to the senate in 2006, defeating his Republican opponent state representative Lenny Winkler by 51.4% to 48.6%, a margin of 832 votes.
+Maynard narrowly won election to the Senate in 2006, defeating Republican candidate Lenny Winkler by 51.4% to 48.6%, a margin of 832 votes.
 He was re-elected by a wide margin in 2008, winning 67% to his opponent's 33%.
-He was re-elected in 2010 in an unusual campaign which was waged in cooperation with his Republican opponent Stuart Norman.
+He was re-elected in 2010 in an unusual campaign which was waged in cooperation with his Republican opponent, Stuart Norman.
 The two of them traveled together and politely debated each other at campaign stops.
 This civility was unusual enough in the divisive 2010 election year that it was covered by The Daily Show.

 Maynard served as Assistant Majority Whip and as Chairman of the Veterans' Affairs Committee.
 He was also on the Environment, General Law, and Program Review and Investigations Committees.